-430.1 Overview The camp director is responsible for all the preparation, coordination, and supervision of a Tech Trek camp at one campus location.
-This position may be divided into two or more co- directorships or duties may be shared with assistant directors or planning committees, but the overall responsibility must reside with the director or co-directors.
-The camp director/co-directors shall be directed to a current posting/copy of the Tech Trek policy and will be provided with any required training by the Tech Trek program director.
-Qualifications Be an AAUW California member.
-Enjoy working with 12-13-year-olds and have good negotiating skills and flexibility.
-Have prior experience as a teacher or assistant director at the Tech Trek campus for which they become camp director.
+- Be an AAUW California member. - Enjoy working with 12-13-year-olds and have good negotiating skills and flexibility. - Have prior experience as a teacher or assistant director at the Tech Trek campus for which they become camp director.
 For new campsites, have experience at the teacher or assistant director level at one Tech Trek camp.
-Alternative camp work experiences may apply at the Tech Trek program director's discretion, possibly requiring additional training.
-Have time to devote to the task throughout the year, but in particular in the two months prior to the camp.
-Must be present on the campus for the duration of the camp.
-Position is year-round Approximately 25 hours/month Aug-Mar Approximately 35-40 hours/month Apr-Jul Monthly hour-long Tech Trek committee calls Possess good organizational and people skills.
-Have basic knowledge of simple financial forms such as budgets, profit & loss statements, and balance sheets.
-Have working knowledge of Microsoft Word and Excel as well as email proficiency.
-Complete annual background check.
-403.3 Duties The Tech Trek camp director has responsibility to: Oversee curriculum development, including at least one engineering and one computer science class; negotiate contracts and approvals with the hosting facility and AAUW California Tech Trek leadership; coordinate with the campus conference service personnel; arrange field trips ; and submit a post-camp report to the program director.
-Identify and select volunteers to serve as core teachers, health aide/nurse, dorm monitors, counselors, workshop presenters, and any other positions that are necessary for running the camp successfully.
-Procure necessary camp supplies except for those purchased for the entire project.
+Alternative camp work experiences may apply at the Tech Trek program director's discretion, possibly requiring additional training. - Have time to devote to the task throughout the year, but in particular in the two months prior to the camp.
+Must be present on the campus for the duration of the camp. - o Position is year-round - Approximately 25 hours/month Aug-Mar - Approximately 35-40 hours/month Apr-Jul - Monthly hour-long Tech Trek committee calls - Possess good organizational and people skills. - Have basic knowledge of simple financial forms such as budgets, profit & loss statements, and balance sheets. - Have working knowledge of Microsoft Word and Excel as well as email proficiency. - Complete annual background check.

+The Tech Trek camp director has responsibility to:

+- Oversee curriculum development, including at least one engineering and one computer science class; negotiate contracts and approvals with the hosting facility and AAUW California Tech Trek leadership; coordinate with the campus conference service personnel; arrange field trips; and submit a post-camp report to the program director. - Identify and select volunteers to serve as core teachers, health aide/nurse, dorm monitors, counselors, workshop presenters, and any other positions that are necessary for running the camp successfully. - Procure necessary camp supplies except for those purchased for the entire project.